Office of Student Accounts

 - Credit cards (American Express, Discover Card, MasterCard, and Visa)

-- January 31: New and Returning Students (last day of add drop)
+- September 1: New and Returning Students (Last day of official add/drop)

-- March 31: 2nd Session New and Returning Students
+- October 27: 2nd Session New and Returning

 The Office of Student Accounts is committed to assisting students throughout their education at Bowie State University.
 We are the general billing and collections office for student tuition, course fees, and room and board.
 We are also responsible for the posting of employee tuition remission benefits and the billing for third party accounts.